 PROCEDURES FOR DOCUMENTATION OF THE AWARD

-The documentation that accompanies each Excellence in Diversity Nomination Form should include the following:
+* The documentation that accompanies each Excellence in Diversity and Inclusion Nomination Form should include the following:

-* a brief professional sketch, that includes the nominee’s present position and position description, of the individual nominee or, if nominating a team, a brief professional sketch of each team member (please do not submit a full vita or résumé); and
+a brief professional sketch that includes the nominee’s present position and position description of the individual nominee (please do not submit a full vita or résumé); and

 letters of support from colleagues, co-workers, and students (recommend no more than a total of three).